Shaving 8 Minutes off the Half-Marathon Time - Under Two Hours

 (Columbus, OH)

-I just ran my first half and did it in 2:07:46.
+I just ran my first half marathon and did it in 2:07:46.
 The month prior to the half I could not run at all due to a calf tear.
-I saw a PT and worked hard at cross-training but only ran 3 miles before I decided to try to walk/jog the race.
+I saw a physical therapist and worked hard at cross-training but only ran 3 miles before I decided to try to walk/jog the race.
 I was thrilled with even being able to complete the run, but now would like to go for my original goal, an under 2 hour half for my next race in six, seven months time.

 I'm trying to determine how many slow miles I should work on over the next few months and how much I should increase tempo runs, etc.